jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

 The whitespace defined by the ``@whitespace``-directive can be accessed from within the grammar via the name ``WHITESPACE__``.
-Other than the tilde-sign this name refers to the pure whitespace that is not intermingles with comments.
+Other than the tilde-sign this name refers to the pure whitespace that is not intermingled with comments.
 Similarly, comments defined by the ``@comment``-directive can be accessed via the symbol ``COMMENT__``.